Luis Gomes

 Stream: Space

-Since 2019, Luis Gomes has been the CEO of AAC Clyde Space, a company headquartered in Sweden, but with operations in the UK, US, Netherlands, and South Africa.
-The company supplies components for satellites manufactured by third parties, designs and builds its own fully integrated satellites, and increasingly sells services and data from its own in-orbit constellation.
-Before that, he spent 21 years at Surrey Satellite Technology, starting as an engineer, moving into project management, and in the second half of my period there, he ran the Earth Observation and Science business unit, and later he became the CCO and then the CTO of the company.
-At SSTL, Luis worked on more than 30 satellite missions, was responsible for starting new businesses for the company and set the overall strategy for the company.
+I am, since 2019, the CEO of AAC Clyde Space, a company headquartered in Sweden, but with operations in the UK, US, Netherlands, and South Africa.
+The company supplies components for satellites manufactured by third parties, designs and build its own fully integrated satellites, and increasingly sells services and data from its own in orbit constellation.
+Before that, I spent 21 years at Surrey Satellite Technology, starting as an engineer, moving into project management, and in the second half of my period there, I run the Earth Observation and Science business unit, and later I was the CCO and then the CTO of the company.
+At SSTL I worked on more than 30 satellite missions, was responsible for starting new businesses for the company and set the overall strategy for the company.